Characterization of a turbulent flow with independent variation of Mach and Reynolds numbers: Apparatus and Methods

 \subsection{Turbulence generation}

-A 12-blade 90\,mm diameter ducted fan produced a turbulent jet which expanded down the centerline of the pressure vessel (see Fig.~\ref{fig:2}).
+A 12-blade ducted fan with a diameter $D_{f}=$ 90\,mm produced a turbulent jet which expanded down the centerline of the pressure vessel (see Fig.~\ref{fig:2}).
+In this sealed environment, the jet discharge fluid and the entrained external ambient fluid were identical.
 The fan drew up to 2.4\,kW of electrical power, part of which was converted into mechanical energy in the flow, and all of which was ultimately converted into heat.
 Fan exit flow velocities, measured by a Pitot tube, ranged from 10 to 90\,m/s, corresponding to jet Mach numbers up to approximately 0.7.
 This is well into the compressible regime, which is conventionally taken to prevail when $M_{j} > 0.3$.
+When the turbulent jet impinges on the pressure vessel wall opposite to that of the fan, it generates a return flow near the outer walls of the pressure vessel (Fig.~\ref{fig:2}) , as in other turbulent jet experiments in enclosed facilities \citep[e.g.][]{Chanal2000}.
+The return flow is slower than the jet by a factor of about one hundred, which is the ratio of cross-sectional areas between the jet and the annulus around it, and is always subsonic.
 From the mean rotation rate of a streamer in the jet, we estimated that the swirl number, $S = U_{\theta}/U_{j}$, which compares the the azimuthal to axial components of momentum, was smaller than 0.08 over the full range of fan speeds.
-Swirl tends to increase jet spreading rates when it is larger than 0.6 \citep{Farokhi1989,Gilchrist2005,vanierschot2008}, which is the opposite of the expected effect of compressibility.
-When the turbulent jet impinges on the pressure vessel wall opposite to that of the fan, it generates a return flow near the outer walls of the pressure vessel (Fig.~\ref{fig:2}) that is incompressible at every jet Mach number, since the cross section available to the return flow is on the order of 100 times larger than the cross section of the jet.
+Swirl tends to increase jet spreading rates when it is larger than 0.6 \citep{Gilchrist2005,vanierschot2008}, which is the opposite of the expected effect of compressibility.

 We classified our observations in terms of the Taylor microscale Reynolds number, $R_{\lambda} = {u^{\prime}\lambda}/{\nu}$ and the turbulent Mach number, $M_{t} = \sqrt{3} \, u^\prime / c$ \citep{Samtaney2001}.
 The factor of $3^{1/2}$ has its origin in the isotropic assumption that $u' \approx v' \approx w'$, which we retain though jet turbulence is anisotropic, particularly at its margins.
 As shown below, the jet comprises velocity fluctuations up to approximately $u^\prime = 15\,m/s$, corresponding to $R_{\lambda}$ up to 2000 and $M_{t}$ up to 0.2.